tsugumi-sys/ppoteka-rainfall-prediction/poteka-pipeline-pytorch/README.md

 # Path info
 ###
 pipeline_root_dir_path: your/path
-## Put your path.
+# Put your path.
 Note that this path should be
-## pipeline (poteka-pipeline-pytorch) root, not project root.
+# pipeline (poteka-pipeline-pytorch) root, not project root.
+# It should be like a/b/poteka-pipeline-pytorch.

 ...